-The Thurgood Marshall Civil Rights fellowship for attorneys is a signature endeavor of the Lawyers’ Committee, which lasts for a two year term.
+The Thurgood Marshall Civil Rights fellowship for attorneys is a signature endeavor of the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, which lasts for a three-year term, with possible extension.
 The Lawyers’ Committee views the causes we champion as broadly related to positions and ethical stances taken by Justice Thurgood Marshall during his distinguished legal career.
-This fellowship is designed for an attorney who has practiced for a minimum of two years and has a demonstrated commitment to civil rights law.
+This fellowship is designed for an attorney who has practiced for a minimum of three years and has a demonstrated commitment to civil rights law.
 It is our hope that the fellowship will enhance the Fellow’s understanding of civil rights law and prepare the Fellow for a career of promoting social justice.

 Applications will be reviewed on a rolling basis.

 Duration of Fellowship

 Fellowship is available for a three-year term from September 2019 through September 2022, with possibility of extension.